 Before you balk at the cost of digital images, ask yourself the following:

-- How much value do I place on professional photography and quality, archival custom artwork?
+- How much value do I place on professional photography and quality, archival artwork?

-- What products does my photographer offer that reflect these values?
+- What products does my photographer offer that reflect this value?

 - Why do I want digital images?